This entry has been updated and expanded.

 “(I)t was plain that the telephone is a great and remarkable institution and destined to prove of great convenience,” the newspaper concluded.

-The use of telephone numbers went into effect in late 1879.
 Based on telephone numbers given in newspaper ads, the number of phones in Springfield totaled more than 450 by 1885, and telephone directories were in use by the late 1880s.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.